evandisoft/RedOnion/README.md

 Demonstration videos for this mod are on [this channel](https://www.youtube.com/channel/UChduoYTVOtAH0NA-Lj8EiKA).

 ## Discussion
-Feedback can be left here on this github page as a new issue, as a comment on any of our videos, or as a reply on our forum [thread](https://forum.kerbalspaceprogram.com/index.php?/topic/183050-wip-redonion-020-unrestricted-in-game-scripting-has-repl-editor-and-intellisense-lua-and-a-custom-jsruby-like-language-implemented-tested-on-ksp-161/).
+Feedback can be left on our forum [thread](https://forum.kerbalspaceprogram.com/index.php?/topic/183050-wip-redonion-020-unrestricted-in-game-scripting-has-repl-editor-and-intellisense-lua-and-a-custom-jsruby-like-language-implemented-tested-on-ksp-161/), on this repository as a new issue, or as a comment on any of our videos.

 ## Releases
 Releases are hosted at [spacedock](https://spacedock.info/mod/2116/Red%20Onion) and [curseforge](https://kerbal.curseforge.com/projects/redonion).